H2CO3/nanosql/README.md

 Rather, it only ensures that the parameters and results serialize/deserialize to/from the correct shape.

+For an overview of SQLite, [see the official docs](https://www.sqlite.org/).

 ## Overview

 The library is structured around prepared statements.
 First, you create a description